renoirb/wccg-context/README.md

 /**
  * IMPORTANT: It is best to listen to context-request (a "Resolver")
  * as early as possible.
+ * If you cannot, read more about ContextRoot and "late resolution".
  */

 // Resume data (simple POJO)